IBM/aspera-cli/README.md

 ## Plugins

 The CLI tool uses a plugin mechanism.
-The first level command (just after `acli` on the command line) is the name of the concerned plugin which will execute the command.
+The first level command (just after `ascli` on the command line) is the name of the concerned plugin which will execute the command.
 Each plugin usually represent commands sent to a specific application.
 For instance, the plugin "faspex" allows operations on the application "Aspera Faspex".

 ### Create your own plugin
 ```
-$ mkdir -p ~/.aspera/acli/plugins
+$ mkdir -p ~/.aspera/ascli/plugins
-$ cat<<EOF>~/.aspera/acli/plugins/test.rb
+$ cat<<EOF>~/.aspera/ascli/plugins/test.rb
 require 'aspera/cli/plugin'
 module Aspera
   module Cli